American University of Paris: Graduate programs

 The university offers seven graduate programs, several of which have many additional tracks.
 Coursework Masters include 38 credits of coursework and award a Master of Arts or Master of Science.
 One Research Masters program is offered with 62 credits of coursework that awards a Master of Arts in International Affairs, Conflict Resolution, and Civil Society Development.

 Financial aid and scholarships

-The American University of Paris awards more than 4 million euros in financial assistance every year.
+The American University of Paris awards more than 6 million euros in financial assistance every year.
 The university offers several types of merit-based scholarships, including one specifically for students who have obtained the International Baccalaureate diploma.
-Based on their final score, students can receive a reduction ranging from 36% to 75% of tuition.
+Based on their final score, students can receive a reduction ranging from €7,000 to up to 100% of tuition.
 The university also offers university-funded financial aid, which is both need- and merit-based.
 Scholarships are awarded automatically while students wanting to receive financial aid need to apply for it separately.
 Total financial assistance ranges from 25% to 50%.
 A limited number of awards are as high as 100% of tuition.
 The university is also a Title IV school, which qualifies it to certify U.S. federal loans to American citizens and permanent residents.